willow-the/Lesson-Two/README.md

 You have learned some valuable CSS properties along the way.
 You'll be using all of your knowledge to style the raw HTML in `index.html` to look like the screenshot below.

-## Your will probably include of the following properties:
+## Your CSS will probably include of the following properties:

 * `background-image`
 * `background-color`